kskels/lab-openshift-workshop/README.md

 ### Editing Exercises

 The exercises are located under `workshop/content/exercises` and written in *Markdown* format.
-It is convenient to use tools like [Grip](https://github.com/joeyespo/grip) to instant preview while developing the content
+It is convenient to use tools like [Grip](https://github.com/joeyespo/grip) to instantly preview the result while working on the content

 ```bash
 $ grip workshop/content/exercises/01-getting-started-with-app-deployment.md